MiniPiku/nextjs-learning/WARP.md

 ## Project Overview

+This is a Next.js application that helps users:
+1. Find the nearest metro station based on their current location
+2. View pandals (festival venues) in different zones of the city
+3. Display both metro route and pandal locations on Google Maps

-This is a Next.js application that helps users find the nearest metro station based on their current location.
-The app uses the Geolocation API to get user coordinates, sends them to a backend API, and displays the nearest metro station with a route on Google Maps.
+The app uses the Geolocation API to get user coordinates, fetches the nearest metro station, and shows pandals filtered by zone on an interactive map.

 ## Development Commands